brycewray/astro-site-legacy/src/pages/posts/2020/05/going-solo-eleventy.md

 Well, one lunchtime, I decided out of curiosity to check up on what's been going on in the Tailwind universe.
 While I read articles about it from time to time, I also like to watch video tutorials to see if there is something I've missed about this popular framework.

 This day, my search brought up a video of a presentation that Tailwind creator [Adam Wathan](https://adamwathan.me/going-full-time-on-tailwind-css/) gave at [last year's Laracon US event](https://laravel-news.com/talks-and-photos-laracon-us-2019).
-The talk was called "[Tailwind CSS Best Practice Patterns](https://www.youtube.com/watch?v=J_7_mnFSLDg)."
+The talk was called “[Tailwind CSS Best Practice Patterns](https://www.youtube.com/watch?v=J_7_mnFSLDg).”
 Perhaps the most interesting point Mr. Wathan made, early on, was&nbsp;.&nbsp;.&nbsp;.

 *"Tailwind is an [API](https://en.wikipedia.org/wiki/Application_programming_interface) for your design system.”*